-By contrast, buying a secondhand car from a private seller has few protections for a purchaser.
+By contrast, buying a second-hand vehicle from a private seller has few protections for a purchaser.
 More information about buying from a private seller is set out below.

 Second-hand car dealers

-Before granting a licence the Commissioner of Consumer Affairs must be satisfied that all the people concerned with the business are fit and proper people to hold a licence [s 9].
+Before granting a licence, the Commissioner for Consumer Affairs must be satisfied that all of the people concerned with the business are fit and proper people to hold a licence [s 9].
 The Commissioner must also be satisfied that the business has sufficient resources to meet the requirements of the Act.
-If an unlicensed person carries on the business of buying and selling second hand motor vehicles they commit an offence and can face a penalty up to $100 000 [s 7].

 Display of information

-Dealers must give certain information to any potential buyers and a notice, known as a Section 16 Notice, setting out the information must be attached to the vehicle.
-The information includes:
+Dealers must give certain information to potential buyers and a notice, known as a Section 16 Notice, setting out the information must be attached to the vehicle [s 16].
+The information must include:

 Contract of sale

 A contract for the sale of a second-hand vehicle by a dealer must be in writing within one document and be signed by the parties to the sale [s 17(1)].
-It must also contain other information about the dealer and the vehicle, and whether the 2 day cooling-off period applies, set out in a Form 5 Particulars to be included in a contract [reg 12].
+It must also contain other information about the dealer and the vehicle, and whether the 2 day cooling-off period applies, set out in a Form 5 Particulars to be included in a contract [Second-hand Vehicle Dealers Regulations 2010 (SA) reg 12].
 A purchaser must also be given a copy of the Section 16 Notice, and a Form 3 Notice to Purchaser, which confirms the details on the Section 16 Notice and describes the duty to repair.

 Statutory duty to repair

-Defects in a vehicle which make it unroadworthy or illegal to drive at the time of delivery to the purchaser must be repaired or made good by the dealer regardless of the price paid for, or the distance traveled by, the vehicle [s 23(7)].
+Defects in a vehicle that make it unroadworthy or illegal to drive at the time of delivery to the purchaser must be repaired by the dealer regardless of the price paid for, or the distance traveled by, the vehicle [s 23].

-In addition to the pre-condition that a car is roadworthy when delivered, dealers have a duty to repair defects in secondhand cars dependent on the price paid for the car, its age and distance travelled.
+In addition to the pre-condition that a car is roadworthy when delivered, dealers have a duty to repair defects in second-hand cars depending on the price paid for the car, its age and distance travelled.

 If the car was first registered more than 15 years before the sale or driven more than 200,000 kilometres, there is no duty by the dealer to repair (aside from ensuring that it is roadworthy).